openvinotoolkit/model_server/docs/docker_container.md

 --model_name resnet --model_path gs://ovms-public-eu/resnet50-binary --port 9001 --target_device GPU
 ```

-*Note:* The public docker image includes the OpenCL drivers for GPU in version 21.38.21026.
+*Note:* The public docker image includes the OpenCL drivers for GPU in version 22.35.24055 for ubuntu20.04 based image and 22.28.23726 for UBI8.

-### Model Server image with DG2 support (Ubuntu 20.04)
+### Model Server image with preproduction GPU driver versions support (Ubuntu 20.04)

-Image with DG2 GPU support has not been published.
-To build the image yourself you need to have DG2 drivers installed on the host and NEO Runtime packages available.
+To build the image yourself you need to have NEO Runtime packages available.
+Contact Intel representative to get the access to the preproduction drivers.

-Put NEO Runtime packages in the catalog `<model_server_dir>/release_files/drivers/dg2` and run `make docker_build` with parameter: `INSTALL_DRIVER_VERSION=dg2`.
+Put NEO Runtime deb packages in the catalog `<model_server_dir>/release_files/drivers/dg2` and run `make docker_build` with parameter: `INSTALL_DRIVER_VERSION=dg2`.

 Example:
 ```